 If you want to conceive a girl, salt is out.
 A low salt diet is said to improve your chances of conceiving a girl.

-Recent research found a diet high in sodium and potassium favoured male sperm.
+According to the same research indicating more fruits and vegetables help conceive a girl, a diet high in sodium and potassium favoured male sperm.

 Therefore, you should cut out salted meats, olives, blue cheeses and processed foods while you’re trying to conceive a girl.